Requirements of the HSOC Major (14 cu)

-Required Core Course (1 cu): HSOC 10 or HSOC 145 (Students must be taking or have taken this course in order to declare the HSOC major.
-There are no exceptions to this rule.)
+- Required Core Course (1 cu): HSOC 10 or HSOC 145 (Required in order to declare the HSOC major)

-These are courses from the department and found on the page "What counts as an HSOC Elective."
-Only courses on this list fulfill this requirement.
+- These are courses taught by department faculty & found on this page: "What counts as an HSOC Department Elective."

 IV.
 Capstone Research Seminar (1 cu)